 Is Having a Shaved Head Unprofessional in Today's Work Environment?

-How are Bald Men Perceived in the Workplace?
+How Bald Men Are Perceived in the Workplace

 The Impact of Hair Loss on Career Advancement